samalvarez98/New-York-Airbnb-Neighborhoods/README.md

 Results
 ---
-The analysis focused on finding insights of the top 10 Airbnb neighberohoods in New Yor City.
-After using Excel to clean and analyzed the data, it was observed that 7 out of 10 neighborhoods were located in Manhattan, followed by 2 neighborhoods in Brooklyn.
+The analysis focused on finding insights from the top 10 Airbnb neighborhoods in New York City.
+After using Excel to clean and analyze the data, it was observed that 7 out of 10 neighborhoods were located in Manhattan, followed by 2 neighborhoods in Brooklyn.
+From the Neighbor hoods in Manhattan, Williamsburg highlights over the rest with the highest number of registered Airbnbs and the highest earnings.
+Bedford-Stuyvesant, Brooklyn is positioned in 2nd place when it coms to the number of Airbnbs.
+However, Bedford-Stuyvesant's earnings are not as high as Midtown, Manhattan.
+As shown in the Average price per night table, Midtown has a higer avereage price per night of $283, while Bedford-Stuyvesant has an avereage price per night of $108.
+Overall, the analysis shows how Airbnb market perfromed in 2019, being Manhattan the favorite location for Airbnb users and visitors, especially  Williamsburg.
+Adiditionally, neighborhoods such as Midtown, Chelasea, and Upper West Side could be neighborghoods with a great potential of increasing Airbnbs earnings.
+Stakeholders should increase the number of properties in the previously mentioned neighborhoods.